niflylab/CalciumImagingAnalysis/README.md

 ## Installation
 The Anaconda environment was downloaded to use these codes.
 Additionally these are the dependencies for this code.
 The following packages must be installed for the codes to work:

-pip install opencv-python tifffile imagecodecs
+pip install opencv-python==4.4.0.42 tifffile imagecodecs

 ## Description